KJustin03/Homework9/README.md

 ## Description

-fdsa
+A project that can make a readme for people

 ## Installation
 ```
-afds
+npm install inquirer then node index.js
 ```
 ## Usage

-afsd
+N/A

 ## Licenses
-    This project is licensed under the APACHE 2.0 license.
+    This project is licensed under the MIT license.

 ## Contributing

-sadf
+N/A

 ## Tests